A VALLEY NEAR HOPE

 "I think the pun was an accident."
 I murmur.
 "Not a threat.
 If they understood us or our language that well, it wouldn't have bought my story.
 God, where did I get that story?"

 On we go.
 We're heading south, paralleling the Army road into the heart of their war.
-"Surfacing may be worse than the labyrinth" I think, then start worrying about the symbolic meaning of that.
+"Surfacing may be worse than the labyrinth" I think, then start worrying about the symbolic warning in that.

 The path is rough, up and down--natural.
 Unused, I hope.
 Limeladen water chants pock... pock... pock... pock...
 Flowstone and curtains of onyx drape the walls.
 A broad cave opens, festooned with stalactite chandeliers and columns like fat robed humans, all wobbling in Redfern's pocket light.
 Astaire shadows ballroom-dance on the walls.
 We wind among the alabaster choirs, round a mirror pool.
 Redfern touches my hand, cups her ear and points silently ahead.
 Beyond a saddle of waxy rock I hear a faint chittering.
 Ants?
 We creep up and look.